 Michael Solomon (CEO) and Todd Walters (COO) founded CircleBack in 2012.
 It wasn’t the first time they started a lending marketplace.
 Both were part of the management team of Loanio, an early entrant to the peer-to-peer industry that closed down back in 2010.
 Solomon is a serial entrepreneur, who besides Loanio has also founded Breakthru Entertainment and the Solomon Law Group.
 Walters has worked with LPL Financial and Fidelity Investments.

-CircleBack is based in Boca Raton, Florida, and has an A+ rating with the BBB.
+CircleBack is based in Boca Raton, Florida.
 Since it was founded, CircleBack has received $22.15 in equity funding.
 The latest round of funding was in July 2015 and generated $17.5 million in loan purchases from Pine River Capital Management, a private equity firm that manages $15 billion in assets.

 How Does CircleBack Lending Compare To Other Online Lenders?